sipeed/MaixPy/docs/doc/en/peripheral/uart.md

 Here, `<H` indicates little-endian encoding, with `H` denoting a `uint16` data type, resulting in `b'\xe8\x03'` as bytes.

-Similarly, binary protocols can have a frame header, data content, checksum, frame tail, or a frame length field instead of a frame tail, based on preference.
+Binary protocols usually include a frame header, data, a checksum, and a frame tail.
+You can use a data-length field instead of a frame tail, but both sides must use the same format.

 ### Built-in MaixPy Communication Protocol